splunk/observability-workshop/docs/README.md

 2. Under your repository name, click Actions.

-3. Actions tab in the main repository navigation
-4.
-5. In the left sidebar, click the workflow you want to run.
+3. In the left sidebar, click Deploy Workshop.

-5. Above the list of workflow runs, select Run workflow.
+5. Above the list of workflow runs, select Run workflow dropdown and click Run workflow

 Then the release will run through the CI/CD pipeline and be available shortly after.